bbtools-ps/javascript-algorithms/README.md

 // Output: 640K ought to be enough for anybody.
 (Bill Gates, 1981) The best thing about a boolean is even if you are wrong, you are only off by a bit.
 (Anonymous) I think Microsoft named .Net so it wouldn't show up in a Unix directory listing.
 (Oktal) Come to think of it, there are already a million monkeys on a million typewriters, and Usenet is nothing like Shakespeare.
 (Blair&nbsp;Houghton)
 ```

+### Graphs

+Implementation of an undirected graph data structure using an adjacency list representation.
+Includes methods for adding/removing vertices and edges, as well as traversal algorithms:

+- **Depth-First Search (Recursive)**: Explores as far as possible along each branch before backtracking
+- **Depth-First Search (Iterative)**: Uses a stack to traverse the graph depth-first
+- **Breadth-First Search**: Uses a queue to visit nodes level by level

+Graphs are fundamental data structures used to represent networks, relationships, and connections between entities.

 ### Merge Sort

 A divide-and-conquer sorting algorithm that divides the input array into two halves, recursively sorts them, and then merges the sorted halves.
 Has a time complexity of O(n log n) and is stable.